How do we define opera? What constitutes Blackness? And why do we need to define Black opera?

 These questions are complex, and their responses as varied as the experiences of those who relate to them.
 Rather than fixing definitions for, or interpretations of, BORN’s critical terms of reference, we would like to approach these issues openly, and in dialogue with practitioners and scholars from a range of contexts.
 Our open enquiry is one that invites conversation with those in Black opera as a lived reality and scholarly endeavor.

 The Black Opera Research Network explores opera both inside and outside the traditional structures of the West.
 Our critical interests, broadly conceived, include:

-- to develop and curate resources for teaching and research on black operatic activity around the world
+Develop and curate resources for teaching and research on Black operatic activity around the world

 Join our ongoing open conversations, attend an event that interests you.